kcotoi/Interactive-Report-Checbox/README.md

 ![Component Settings png](Sources/IMG/ComponentSettings.png)

 ## How to Setup
-* Create a virtual column or select an existing column and set the static id, which we will later set it in Dynamic Action Settings.
+* Create a virtual column or select an existing column and set the static id, which we will later set it in DA Plugin Settings.
 * Disable column options allowing the user to sort, hide , filter etc. like in image below:

 <img src="https://raw.githubusercontent.com/kcotoi/Interactive-Report-Checbox/master/Sources/IMG/ColumnAttributes.png" width="400px">